apocalyptech/exordium/docs/assumptions_limitations.rst

   supported, namely: Group/Ensemble, Conductor, and Composer.  *(For ID3
   tags: TPE2, TPE3, and TCOM, respectively.
-In Ogg Vorbis, the more sensible ENSEMBLE, CONDUCTOR, and COMPOSER.)*  Albums will still be defined by their main Artist/Album association, though, and Artist is always a required field, whereas Group/Conductor/Composer are all optional.
-Internally, these are all stored as "artists," and Exordium should do the right thing and show you all albums containing an artist, whether they showed up as an Artist or as an Ensemble, for instance.
+In Ogg Vorbis, the more sensible ENSEMBLE, CONDUCTOR, and COMPOSER.)*  Albums will still be defined by their main Artist/Album association, and Artist is always a required field, whereas Group/Conductor/Composer are all optional.
+Internally, these are all stored as "artists," so when browsing by artist, Exordium should do the right thing and show you all albums containing an artist, whether they showed up as artist, composer, conductor, or ensemble.

 - There are many live concert recordings in my personal library, which I've uniformly tagged with an album name starting with "YYYY.MM.DD - Live".
-  Given the volume of these albums, Exordium will automatically tag any album matching that name as a "live" album.  *(Dashes and underscores are also acceptable inbetween the date components.)*  By default, Exordium will hide those live albums from its display, since they otherwise often
+  Given the volume of these albums, Exordium will automatically consider any album matching that name as a "live" album.  *(Dashes and underscores are also acceptable inbetween the date components.)*  By default, Exordium will hide those live albums from its display, since they otherwise often